LonglongaaaGo/longlongaaago.github.io/_pages/about.md

 ---

 <!-- <div style="text-align: justify"> -->
-Wanglong Lu currently serves as a **Senior Data Scientist** in AI/Analytics at Nasdaq, Canada.
+Wanglong Lu is a generative vision researcher turned applied ML engineer, with production experience in financial AI systems.
+He currently serves as a **Senior Data Scientist** in AI/Analytics at Nasdaq, Canada, and is moving toward scalable multimodal and generative AI systems.
 He also actively collaborates with and mentors PhD and Master's students at Memorial University of Newfoundland and Wenzhou University, working in close collaboration with Prof. Xianta Jiang and Prof. Hanli Zhao.

 <!-- He also holds positions as an **Adjunct Supervisor** for PhD and Master's students at Memorial University of Newfoundland and Wenzhou University, working in close collaboration with Prof. Xianta Jiang and Prof. Hanli Zhao.  </div> -->